||Strenuous, Strenuous Plus

-Beginning in the Italian Sud Tirol, our 9-day Hut-to-Hut Hiking in the Dolomites trip will take us south along the famed high route, the Alta Via 1, through the Pragser, Tofana, and Civetta mountain groups.
+Beginning in the Italian Sud Tirol, our 11-day Hut-to-Hut Hiking in the Dolomites trip will take us south along the famed high route, the Alta Via 1, through the Pragser, Tofana, and Civetta mountain groups.
 The impressiveness of the scenery and the variety of terrain along this route are matched only by the warmth and hospitality of the rifugio and hotels.
-The unusual contrasts in landscapes and curious mix of Italian and Austrian influences can only mean fantastic hiking and plenty of pasta!
+The unusual contrasts in landscapes and a curious mix of Italian and Austrian influences can only mean fantastic hiking and plenty of pasta!

 Day 1: Arrive Cortina d’Ampezzo, Italy